tevnicolas/tevnicolas/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I studied Music Composition and have recorded and released several albums of my own music
+- ⚡ Fun fact: I studied Music Composition and have recorded and released several albums of my own music.

 ## About me